jessecarl/jessecarl.github.io/_posts/2013-10-04-finishing-go-pubsub.md

 the project you just started is left incomplete – a testimony to your inability to finish what you start.
-I don't understand finishers, as I'm not one of them, and while it seems a good idea to provide for them what I provided for starters, like myself, I have new things to talk about.
+I don't understand finishers, as I'm not one of them, and while it seems a good idea to provide for them what I provided for starters, like myself, I have new things to talk about.<!--more-->

 I have a great number of incomplete projects, and even more I never even got around to starting.
 I don't have many finished projects.
 With that in mind,